mars0i/masonclj/doc/general/ABMsInClojure.md

 variable allowed by `genclass`, containing a data element for each parameter.

-2. An instances state initialization function that initalizes each of those data elements.
+2. An instances state initialization function that initializes each of those data elements.

-3. At least two accessor functions for each data element.
+3. At least two accessors functions for each data element.

 4. A declaration for each of these functions in the `:methods` element of the `genclass` map.